 With a beard nearly as long as his last name, Pappaconstantinou, a foosball world champion, is all set for a run at ultimate poker glory with a seat at this year’s November Nine.
 While his nickname is certainly easier to remember, Pappas’ beard probably gives him the Main Event Final table’s most unforgettable face.

 Did this list of the top 10 beards in poker give you a warm, fuzzy feeling inside?
 Perhaps you feel that your favorite bearded pro got snubbed?
-Have your say in the comments section below or feel free to submit pics of other top poker beards on our Facebook page.
+Have your say in the comments section below.